 After a few years, Fey hopped over the border into France and then across the Channel into England.
 However, with relatives in New Jersey, he traveled to the USA to stay with his uncle, Martin Vollman.

 But when Vollman returned to Germany, Fey was left almost completely alone in North America, so he decided to travel around the country.
 As with other entrepreneurs, like Dave hester, he eventually settled in California.

 In a setback that was common for the time, Fey contracted tuberculosis and his doctors gave him just a year to live.
 With nothing to lose, he headed south to Mexico where the climates were even warmer.
 He later underwent creosote treatment back in San Francisco, which appears to have cured his TB.

-Following the American Dream, Fey quit his job at the Western Electric Works and started his own company to service the telephone and electrical equipment that were still being rolled out across the country.
+Following the American Dream, Fey left his job at the Western Electric Works and started his own company to service the telephone and electrical equipment that were still being rolled out across the country.
 A few years later, in 1896, he also opened a workshop where he would create his first slot machine.